19hours/sg-statutes/Acts/Fire Safety Act.md

 (9) Any penalty imposed on a fire safety engineer under subsection (2)(e) shall be recoverable as a debt due from the fire safety engineer.

-(10) In any proceedings under this section and section 22D against a fire safety engineer consequent upon his conviction for an offence, the Commissioner and an Investigation Committee shall accept his conviction as final and conclusive.
+(10) In any proceedings under this section and section 22D against a fire safety engineer consequent upon his conviction for an offence, the Commissioner and an Inquiry Committee shall accept his conviction as final and conclusive.

+[Act 14 of 2013 wef 01/09/2013]

-### Investigation Committee
+### Inquiry Committee

+22D\.—(1) The Commissioner may constitute an Inquiry Committee and refer a complaint or information to the Committee to investigate —

-22D\.—(1) Where the Commissioner receives any written complaint against or any written information about the conduct of a fire safety engineer as a peer reviewer or otherwise, or the discharge of his duties as a fire safety engineer or peer reviewer, the Commissioner may constitute an Investigation Committee and refer the complaint or information to the Committee to investigate.
+(a) if he receives any written complaint against or any written information about the conduct of a fire safety engineer as a peer reviewer or otherwise, or the discharge of his duties as a fire safety engineer or peer reviewer; or

+(b) on his own motion, if the Commissioner reasonably suspects that there may be grounds for disciplinary action against the fire safety engineer.

+[Act 14 of 2013 wef 01/09/2013]

-(2) An Investigation Committee shall consist of —
+(2) An Inquiry Committee shall consist of —

 (a) a chairman;

-(b) 2 fire safety engineers who are not members of the Singapore Civil Defence Force; and
+(b) 2 fire safety engineers who are not members of the Force; and

+[Act 14 of 2013 wef 01/09/2013]

-(c) 2 other members who are members of the Singapore Civil Defence Force,
+(c) 2 other members who are members of the Force,

+[Act 14 of 2013 wef 01/09/2013]

-all of whom shall be appointed by the Commissioner from the Fire Safety Engineers Discipline Panel constituted under section 22E.
+all of whom shall be appointed by the Commissioner from the Fire Safety Engineers Inquiry Panel constituted under section 22E.

+[Act 14 of 2013 wef 01/09/2013]

-(3) An Investigation Committee shall —
+(3) An Inquiry Committee shall —

-(a) within a reasonable time of its constitution, commence its investigation into the complaint against or information referred to it by the Commissioner under subsection (1); and
+(a) within a reasonable time of its constitution, commence its inquiry into the complaint against or information referred to it by the Commissioner under subsection (1); and

+[Act 14 of 2013 wef 01/09/2013]

 (b) submit to the Commissioner a written report of its findings and its recommendations not later than 6 months after its constitution, or such later date as the Commissioner may, in any special case, permit.

+[Act 14 of 2013 wef 01/09/2013]

+(3A) The Commissioner may, for the purposes of exercising his powers under section 22C(1) in respect of a fire safety engineer, consider the findings and recommendations of any Inquiry Committee constituted to investigate any complaint against or information about that fire safety engineer.

+[Act 14 of 2013 wef 01/09/2013]

-(4) Where the complainant withdraws his complaint before the Investigation Committee is constituted or before the investigation by the Committee is concluded, the Commissioner may, notwithstanding such withdrawal, constitute an Investigation Committee and direct it to investigate, or may direct the Investigation Committee to continue with its investigation, into the matter, and the Investigation Committee shall comply with that direction.
+(4) Where the complainant withdraws his complaint before the Inquiry Committee is constituted or before the inquiry by the Committee is concluded, the Commissioner may, notwithstanding such withdrawal, constitute an Inquiry Committee and direct it to investigate, or may direct the Inquiry Committee to continue with its inquiry, into the matter, and the Inquiry Committee shall comply with that direction.

+[Act 14 of 2013 wef 01/09/2013]

-(5) Where an Investigation Committee is of the opinion that a fire safety engineer should be called upon to answer any allegation made against him, the Investigation Committee shall —
+(5) Where an Inquiry Committee is of the opinion that a fire safety engineer should be called upon to answer any allegation made against him, the Inquiry Committee shall —

 (a) post or deliver to the fire safety engineer concerned —

 (i) copies of any complaint or information touching upon his conduct, including any statutory declaration or affidavit that may be made in support of the complaint or information; and

-(ii) a notice inviting him to give, within such period (not being less than 14 days) as may be specified in the notice, to the Investigation Committee any written explanation he may wish to offer and to advise the Committee if he wishes to be heard by the Committee;
+(ii) a notice inviting him to give, within such period (not being less than 14 days) as may be specified in the notice, to the Inquiry Committee any written explanation he may wish to offer and to advise the Committee if he wishes to be heard by the Committee;

 (b) allow the time specified in the notice to elapse;